What is Early Pregnancy Insomnia?

 • Your level of discomfort increases – your recent breast soreness makes it difficult to find a comfortable sleeping position.
 This is especially true if you usually sleep on your stomach.
 This is the ideal time to train yourself to sleep on your side.

-Potential Complications of Insomnia during Pregnancy
+What are the Complications of Insomnia during Early Pregnancy?

 The treatment of insomnia can be challenging during pregnancy.
 However, it’s not impossible to do so.
 While many medications are deemed unsafe for pregnant women, there are certain lifestyle changes that may be helpful such as: